What is a work order?

 - Your company documents all work tickets with the necessary records.
 The accounting firm will ask for these records during any audit to validate the performance of your business.

 - You make your business more transparent by including service tickets for each service.
-Clients like working with agencies that value documenting work and sharing collected data.
+Clients like working with agencies that value documenting work, going through a client approval process, and sharing collected data.

 - Quickly pay internal or external technicians by viewing the work order and keeping them satisfied.